felleg/felleg.gitlab.io-backup/content/posts/20201030-password-managers.md

 email credentials are not weakened by passsword re-use (they are in your password manager vault), the hacker will have no way of hacking into your email to confirm their login.**

-## What if the hacker manages to snoop into your email?
+## What if the hacker crosses this first security layer?

 Indeed, there are many ways to be hacked.
 Maybe, for some reason, the hacker has physical access to your computer (e.g. you left your browser open at work and someone used it while you were away).
 At this